Highly tunable NbTiN Josephson junctions fabricated with focused helium ion beam: Fabrication details

 \subsection{Pulsed laser deposition}

-Thin films of NbTiN were deposited using the same reactive infrared pulsed laser deposition (PLD) technique as demonstrated for TiN \cite{Torgovkin_2018}, TaN\cite{Chaudhuri2013} and NbN\cite{Chaudhuri2011} before.
-We use a Q-switched Nd:YAG laser (Ekspla NL301 HT) operating at its fundamental 1064\,nm wavelength.
+For NbTiN thin film deposition we used reactive pulsed laser deposition setup \cite{Torgovkin_2018,Chaudhuri2013,Chaudhuri2011} equipped with a Q-switched Nd:YAG laser (Ekspla NL301 HT) operating at its fundamental 1064\,nm wavelength.
 The laser fluence at the target was $\sim$6\,J/cm$^2$ and the pulse repetition frequency 10\,Hz.
-As a target, we used two 99.99\% purity NbTi alloy targets (Matsurf Technologies Inc.) with two different compositions, Nb$_{0.39}$Ti$_{0.61}$ and Nb$_{0.5}$Ti$_{0.5}$.
-The target was ablated in ultra-high purity nitrogen atmosphere using $\sim 50$\,mTorr pressure.
+As a target, we used two 99.99\% purity NbTi alloy targets (Matsurf Technologies Inc.) with compositions Nb$_{0.39}$Ti$_{0.61}$ and Nb$_{0.5}$Ti$_{0.5}$.
+The target was rotated and laser pulses were sweeped over the target with optics in order to reduce splashing of the target.
+With this setup, we find that films are very smooth and free of droplets.
+The target was ablated in ultra-high purity (6N purity) nitrogen atmosphere using $\sim 50$\,mTorr pressure.
+As a substrate, we used cubic (100)-oriented MgO made by Crystec GmbH.
 The substrate temperature was kept at $700\,^{\circ}$C, and the substrates were glued to substrate heater using silver glue in order to maximize the thermal contact.
 The growth rate of the film was $\sim$1\,nm/min.
-As a substrate, we used cubic (100)-oriented MgO (Crystec GmbH) for several reasons.
-First of all, it has a good lattice match to NbTiN, allowing epitaxial growth.
-Second, the SF$_6$-based plasma etching step to define the wires stops to MgO.
-Third and most importantly, MgO seems to handle large helium ion fluences without issues with the formation of helium bubbles in the substrate, unlike Si, for example.
-The superconducting critical temperature of our PLD deposited NbTiN films depends on the thickness. for a 50\,nm film thickness, we have obtained $T_c \sim$15\,K while the highest achieved $T_c$ is 15.7\,K for a thickness of 100\,nm.
-For a 22\,nm film, we have achieved a $T_c$ of 11.5\,K. The resistivity of the best films is $\sim$ \SI{30}{\micro\ohm\meter}, and the superconducting transition width is typically quite narrow ($\sim$50\,mK).